Our opening in 2021

-Skriðuklaustur is closed for the winter and will open again in the spring.
+Skriðuklaustur is closed for the winter and will open again on April 2nd.
 Follow us on Facebook for any information about special openings, exhibitions and events.

 Skriðuklaustur is a historic site with the ruins of a 16th-century monastery which were revealed by an archaeological excavation between 2002 and 2012.